CamDavidsonPilon/dog/tutorials_using_dog/What happens when I start to include variables in the model that are properly controlled for by other variables?.md

 ![dag 1](https://raw.github.com/CamDavidsonPilon/dog/master/examples/What%20happens%20when%20I%20start%20to%20include%20variables%20in%20the%20model%20that%20are%20properly%20controlled%20for%20by%20other%20variables%3F/dag1.png)

 We are interested in the causal effect of the exposure, `E`, on the outcome, `O`.
-However, there is a confounders, `V1`.
+However, there is a confounder, `V1`.
 Controlling for `V1` is sufficient to estimate a causal effect.
 Performing the regression `O ~ E + V1`
 ```
 python3 -m dog.evaluate examples/What\ happens\ when\ I\ start\ to\ include\ variables\ in\ the\ model\ that\ are\ properly\ controlled\ for\ by\ other\ variables\?/dag1.dg 'O ~ E + V1;' -s 1
 ```